Optical Flow Estimation

 Frequently Asked Questions

-What is the difference between Optical Flow and Visual SLAM?
+What's the difference between Optical Flow and Visual SLAM?

 Does Optical Flow work in the dark?